 - The accuracy of OSHA's estimate of the burden (time and costs) of the collection of information, including the validity of the methodology and assumptions used;

 - The quality, utility, and clarity of the information collected; and

 - Ways to minimize the burden on employers who must comply; for example, by using automated or other technological information collection and transmission techniques.

 III.
 Proposed Actions

-OSHA is requesting that OMB extend its approval of the collections of information contained in the Standards on Electric Power Generation, Transmission, and Distribution for Construction and General Industry (29 CFR part 1926, subpart V and 29 CFR 1910.269) and the Electrical Protective Equipment Standards for Construction and General Industry (29 CFR 1926.97 and 29 CFR 1910.137).
-The Agency is proposing to decrease the burden hours in the currently approved information collection request from 452,091 hours to 365,094 hours (a total decrease of 86,997 hours).
-The decrease is a result of a determination that the estimated number of establishments affected has declined.
-Also, the decrease is due to the removal of burden hours associated with OSHA requests to access records from employers.
-Usually, OSHA requests access to records during an inspection.
-Information collected by the Agency during the investigation is not subject to the PRA under 5 CFR 1320.4(a)(2).
-Therefore, OSHA takes no burden or cost for OSHA requests to access records in this Supporting Statement.
-The Agency will summarize the comments submitted in response to this notice, and will include this summary in its request to OMB.
+OSHA is requesting that OMB extends the approval of the collection of information contained in the Standards on Electric Power Generation, Transmission, and Distribution for Construction and General Industry (29 CFR part 1926, subpart V, and 29 CFR 1910.269) and the Electrical Protective Equipment Standards for Construction and General Industry (29 CFR 1926.97 and 29 CFR 1910.137).
+The agency is requesting an adjustment increase in the burden hours from 365,094 hours to 380,735 hours, a difference of 15,641 burden hours.
+This increase in burden is due to an increase in the number of projects and an increase in the number of establishments.
+The agency will summarize any comments submitted in response to this notice, and will include this summary in the request to OMB.